14. Text Data

 ## ['ni', 'niiiii', 'ni', 'niiiiiiiii']

-The order of arguments is look for what, where, not the other way around.
+The order of arguments is (look for what, where), not vice versa.

 Important